West “A” Street Improvement Project

 • Pedestrian crossings

-What improvements are included in this project?
+What improvements were included in this project?

 • New pavement